falcosecurity/falco-website/content/en/docs/grpc/_index.md

 - [schema definition](./outputs): Subscribe to Falco output events.
 - [schema definition](./version): Retrieve the Falco version.

-In order to interact with these APIs, the falcosecurity organization provides a [Go client](./client-go).
+In order to interact with these APIs, the falcosecurity organization provides the [Go](./client-go) and the [Python](./client-python) clients.

 ## Configuration